jondegenhardt/helloworld/README.md

 This get the single quotes generated correctly (already done in this repo).
 However, the vertical bar within a single quote block will still initiate an unwanted table.

 Try 2: Escape a vertical bars with a backslash: '--a\|abc num [,num...]'.
 How did this do?
+Well, it avoids table creation, but the verticle bar doesn't show up.
+And, there does not appear to be any way to avoid double dash converting to the single character double dash.
+Remedy - Put all such references in backslashes, whether that's what is wanted or not.

 Code regions as another consideration.
 GitHub pages gets these correct by default.
 ```
+$ # command-line-command --a|arg value --b|arg2 value2
 $ command-line-command --arg value --arg2 value2
 Some output
 More output